danseely/shakespear/README.md

 This is scoped to a single work ([Othello](https://github.com/severdia/PlayShakespeare.com-XML/blob/master/playshakespeare_editions/ps_othello.xml)).
 Given a number of lines to fetch and a character, this will return an array of the given size with random lines for the given character.

-This is relatively generic given the expected data structure, so it could be made generic by parameterizing the file name, assuming the files were all available.
+This is relatively generic given the expected data structure, so it could be made to work with other data files by parameterizing the file name, assuming the files were all available.

 ## Usage